mvolkmann/blog/src/tailwind.md

 Highlights of the Preflight styles include:

 - Default margins are removed from headings, paragraphs, and more.
-- Headings are unstyled, so they have the same font-size and font-weight as normal text.
+- Headings become unstyled, so they have the same font-size and font-weight as normal text.
-- Lists are unstyled, so they have no bullets, numbers, margins, or padding.
+- Lists become unstyled, so they have no bullets, numbers, margins, or padding.
-- Images are block-level instead of inline.
+- Images become block-level instead of inline.
-- Borders are solid 1px using the default border color of the current theme.
+- Borders become solid 1px using the default border color of the current theme.
 - Preflight styles can be overridden by defining CSS classes after `@tailwind base;`.